cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   There is a ``cylc scan`` view on the left allowing you to navigate your workflows.
+   There is a GUI "scan" (also known as "GScan") view on the left allowing you to navigate your workflows.

 ..
 TODO - re-do this figure when UI confusing elements removed.